RetroPie/RetroPie-Docs/docs/Managing-ROMs.md

 Dat File (with merge data): [MAME 0.78.dat](https://drive.google.com/file/d/0B2TMeZ6iEFvHTkc2TXZOOFhCRzQ/view?usp=sharing)

-Dat File (working only, no clones): [mame2003-lr-working-no-clones](https://drive.google.com/file/d/0B2TMeZ6iEFvHV21wRVh6TF9uQ1U/view?usp=sharing)
+Dat File (working only, no clones): [mame2003-lr-working-no-clones](https://drive.google.com/file/d/0B2TMeZ6iEFvHV21wRVh6TF9uQ1U/view?usp=sharing) **Please note that this DAT file is intended for an 0.78u5 ROM set and may not be an exact match for a 0.78 set or the MAME 2003 core.**

-Dat File ('lite' set: working, no clones, neogeo, PlayChoice (NES multiplay), no rotary/dial/trackball/lightgun controls, no casino/multiplay/quiz/mahjong/fruit_machines/rhythm/mature): [mame2003-lr-lite](https://drive.google.com/file/d/0B2TMeZ6iEFvHY1VzcXYyT09iRGs/view?usp=sharing) (No. roms: 1615)
+Dat File ('lite' set: working, no clones, neogeo, PlayChoice (NES multiplay), no rotary/dial/trackball/lightgun controls, no casino/multiplay/quiz/mahjong/fruit_machines/rhythm/mature): [mame2003-lr-lite](https://drive.google.com/file/d/0B2TMeZ6iEFvHY1VzcXYyT09iRGs/view?usp=sharing) (No. roms: 1615) **Please note that this DAT file is intended for an 0.78u5 ROM set and may not be an exact match for a 0.78 set or the MAME 2003 core.**

 [**lr-mame2003 COMPATIBILITY LIST**](https://docs.google.com/spreadsheets/d/1LP1MELCvcxu7TfiowF_0ZuvRVEMqlfQyTVetnOJvuJc/edit?usp=sharing)  feel free to contribute to the list.